 The presented values are those on the primary side.
-This screen will change according to the chosen DMS rack.
-E.g. the auxiliary services rack does not have any measure.
+This screen will change according to the chosen DMS rack. e.g. the auxiliary services rack does not have any measure.

 9.4.
-Inputs and Outputs Screen
+INPUTS AND OUTPUTS SCREEN

 Pressing F1 key, we will go from the measures screen to the Inputs and Outputs screen.
-Here we can find the different inputs and outputs, which will appear separated by protection and control.
+Here we can find the different inputs and outputs, that will appear separated by protection and control.
 The number of inputs/outputs is different depending on the DMS rack.
 The screen will be similar to the following: